MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTSStepRunPowerShellScript.md

 ```

 ### -OutputVariableName

-Use this parameter to configure the following setting in the **Run PowerShell Script** task sequence step: **Output to task sequence variable**.
-Save the command output to a custom task sequence variable.
+Specify the name of a custom task sequence variable.
+When you use this parameter, the step saves the last 1000 characters of the command output to the variable.

 ```yaml
 Type: String